khaldkhanipor/metamask-docs/wallet/tutorials/javascript-dapp-simple.md

 }
 ```

-The following HTML code displays the button and the current account:
+Add the following HTML code to the body of `dist/index.html`, which displays the button and the current account:

 ```html title="index.html"
 <!-- Display a connect button and the current account -->